A woman looking possibly looking at her good investments in real estate on laptop.

 Inflation

-Mortgage rates and inflation go hand-in-hand.
+Mortgage rates and inflation go hand in hand.
 When inflation increases, interest rates increase so they can keep up with the value of the dollar.
 If inflation decreases, mortgage rates drop.
 During periods of low inflation, mortgage rates tend to stay the same or slightly fluctuate.

 What Personal Factors Affect Mortgage Rates?

 Economic factors aside, many personal factors affect the par rate, or the interest rate a mortgage lender will give you.
 Lenders have interest rates they can charge for the “best borrowers,” and they adjust rates for the “riskier borrowers.”
-Fortunately, you can control your personal factors, which means you can work on getting the best mortgage rate possible.

 Credit Score